neelabhsinha/gatech-cs-7641-project-page/index.md

 ## Outcome Prediction

 To predict the outcomes, we first extract features for a match fixture using domain knowledge and correlation analysis.
 For the two teams playing, we take last $n_{ind}$ individual matches in FIFA World Cups and qualifiers against any team.
-From this, we extract number of wins, goals scored (mean, std), goals conceded (mean, std), mean of rank difference of this team against oppositons played for each team.
+From this, we extract number of wins, goals scored (mean, std), goals conceded (mean, std), mean of rank difference of this team against oppositions played for each team.
 Alongside this, we also take in the current rank of the teams.
 After this, we take last $n_{h2h}$ matches against each other in the same category and extract difference in rank of the teams and mean, std of goals scored by both the teams.
 We also take a categorical variable of whether the match is at a neutral venue, and if it is a world cup match or a qualifier.
 Complete set of features are described in the table below.
 To get the labels, we compare the goals scored for both teams in the match and if home_team scores more, we make the label = 1, otherwise 0.

 ![New Features](./assets/images/basefeatures.png)